FixRM/D365Extensions/README.md

 ILRepack use the same technique as ILMerge but it is build on newer versions of Mono instruments so it is more fast and efficient.
 Please refer to link above for documentation.

-After edit you .cproj file should be looking like the folowing:
+After edit you .cproj file should be looking like the following:
 ```XML
   <Target Name="AfterBuild">
     <ItemGroup>